Fall 2020 EEP Open House information will be posted early September. Please continue to check the website for program updates.

 We look forward to assisting you.
 Contact us at (323) 343-2287 or by e-mail to firstname.lastname@example.org

-Building: Martin Luther King Hall (King Hall); Room: Lecture Hall 1
+Meeting Location: Martin Luther King Hall, Lecture Hall 1

 For Cal State LA campus locations please see the Campus Map.

-While students who have signed up for the SAT examination on the Cal State LA campus are taking the exam, their parents are welcome to attend the EEP Open House.
-Additionally, any other interested students and their families are also welcome to attend.
-The session generally runs from 9:00am-12:00pm and will include a presentation on giftedness and acceleration as an option for some students, and will also provide information about the Honors College at Cal State LA and the Early Entrance Program.
-Discover how, for the right children, EEP provides the academic acceleration they crave in an environment of intellectual peers.
+Interested students and their parents are welcome to attend the EEP Open House.
+The program includes a presentation on the Early Entrance Program and academic acceleration as an option for some students, and will also provide information about the Honors College at Cal State LA.
+Discover how, for some students, the alternative pathway that EEP provides offers the academic acceleration they crave.
 Meet current EEP students and their parents to learn why they chose this unusual educational path, and why it has worked for them.
 The Open House includes a question-and-answer opportunity and a tour of the EEP spaces.